 - You may be comfortable if you eat small, frequent meals rather than big meals.

-- A diet high in fat may worsen the feeling.
+- A diet high in fat or high in fiber may worsen the feeling.

 When to Contact a Medical Professional